emailjs/emailjs-tcp-socket/README.md

 **A note on TLS**: [Native TLS is not yet available for chrome.socket.](https://code.google.com/p/chromium/issues/detail?id=132896).
 For this reason, we cannot tap into the browser's native SSL certificates.
 If you want to use TLS, you must provide a certificate for pinning!
 This shim depends on [forge](https://github.com/digitalbazaar/forge) for TLS.
 Please consult the [forge project page](https://github.com/digitalbazaar/forge) for examples how to make forge available in your application and/or have a look at the example in this repository.

 **Use of web workers**: If you are on a platform where we fall back to forge for TLS, we spin up a Web Worker to handle the TLS-related computation.
 Please keep in mind that `forge.min.js`, `tcp-socket-tls-worker.js`, and `tcp-socket-tls.js` **must** in the same folder!
-The configuration for `tlsWorkerPath` defaults to `'./tcp-socket-tls-worker.js'`.
-If you use a different path relative to your html file, you can provide it this when you fire up the socket.
+If you use a different path relative to your html file, you can provide it this when you fire up the socket. **If tlsWorkerPath is undefined, no Web Worker will be started and the TLS-relatid computation will happen on the main thread!**

     // creates a TLS socket with a specific TLS worker path var tls = navigator.TCPSocket.open('127.0.0.1', 9000, {